Darjeeling Mail: Mumbai to Kolkata by Luxury Deccan Odyssey Train

 Day 7: Fatehpur Sikri

 After breakfast, we visit the UNESCO World Heritage Site of Fatehpur Sikri.
-Known as a ‘ghost city,’ this red sandstone town was abandoned only shortly after being built due to lack of water.
+Known as a ‘ghost city,’ this red sandstone town was abandoned only shortly after being built due to lack of water in 1585.

-This afternoon, our journey takes us to Agra Fort, a magnificent structure that dominates the skyline and acted as the main residence for emperors of the Mughal Dynasty until 1638.
+This afternoon, we’ll explore Agra Fort, a magnificent structure that dominates the skyline and acted as the main residence for emperors of the Mughal Dynasty until 1638.
 Its red sandstone walls run for 1.5 miles (2.5 km) and contain many fairy-tale palaces and two beautifully preserved mosques.

 Day 8: Taj Mahal (Agra)